-We have a comprehensive SEN Policy and Information Report, and believe that every child is entitled to have his or her particular needs recognised and addressed.
-We also have a SEN Lindridge Offer which outlines the provision that we offer all children at Lindridge St Lawrence CE Primary School.
+We have a comprehensive SEND Policy and School Information Report and believe that every child is entitled to have his or her particular needs recognised and addressed.
+We also provide an overview of the Graduated Approach which outlines the provision that we offer all children at Lindridge St Lawrence CE Primary School.

 Mrs Montague is also available via Class Dojo